isomerpages/moe-yishuntownsec/_programmes/Digital Learning @ YTSS/Frequently Asked Questions.md

 on behalf of parents if parents have authorised their child to do so.</p>
 <p>Please contact the school via the PDLP support email for further advice
 or clarification if you would like to make this arrangement.</p>
+<p><strong>Will there be digital versions for all textbooks?
+Will students be asked to buy only digital versions of textbooks?</strong>
+<br>&nbsp;Print textbooks and workbooks will continue to be the primary method
+for the delivery of the curriculum.</p>
 <h2>DMA</h2>
 <p><strong>Is the DMA installation compulsory for all students?</strong>
 <br>All PLDs purchased through the school will be installed with DMA before